gztes/clicky-windows/README.md

 ## Permissions

 Windows needs far less hand-holding than macOS here.
-There is no Accessibility or Screen Recording consent flow — only the microphone matters:
+There is no Accessibility or Screen Recording consent flow, only the microphone matters:

 **Settings → Privacy & security → Microphone → Let desktop apps access your microphone**